fahdoo/sessions-client/requirements/instructions.md

 - Ensure proper cleanup of LiveKit rooms and resources after the interview is complete.
 - Implement error handling for LiveKit-specific issues, such as connection problems or audio device errors.
 - Implement a review process before publishing, if necessary (e.g., content moderation).
-- Consider adding the ability to schedule episode publication for a future date.
+- Consider adding the ability to schedule session publication for a future date.

 #### Relevant Documentation
 - [OpenAI API](https://platform.openai.com/docs/api-reference)